As a follower of Jesus, I want to encourage you in this Covid-19 crisis.

 …not selfishly thinking about ourselves, but thinking of the welfare of others.

-And the leadership of each local church as a Covid-19 essential service must decide for itself what this means for their congregation as they serve their neighbors.
+And the leadership of each local church as a Covid-19 essential service must decide what this means for their congregation as they serve their neighbors.
 Some may remain virtual for months.
 Others may begin to meet physically, although it may look different than before.
 I have the easy role when the leadership of my church makes these decisions since I have no decision-making role.
 I simply need to submit to the wisdom of their leadership.
 Say a big “yes” to their decision and come alongside as a resource.
 “What can I do to best support and serve this church and its God-given leadership?”

 If you DO see a conflict, why?